Editing Photos using Adobe Camera Raw (ACR)

 “The negative is comparable to the composer’s score and the print to its performance.
 Each performance differs in subtle ways.” – Ansel Adams

-You should get used to using the Adobe Camera Raw (ACR) program inside Photoshop CC and Photoshop Elements for doing your initial editing.
+You should get used to using the Adobe Camera Raw (ACR) program inside Photoshop CC for doing your initial editing.
 It is very powerful and easy to use.
 You can use this for RAW files, DNG (Digital Negative Files) and JPGs.
-For some photographs you may not even use the main editing space in Photoshop CC or Photoshop Elements.
+For some photographs you may not need use the main editing space in Photoshop CC.

 To Begin in Adobe Bridge

 Select the RAW image or images you would like to work on by single-clicking them.
 Double-clicking will automatically launch Adobe Camera Raw within Photoshop CC.

 Launch Photoshop Elements and choose Editor.
 From the editor, choose File > Open and double-click on the RAW file you want to work with.
 You can open multiple images at once to streamline your workflow.